bovacu/RDE/README.md

 ```
 clang rde_build.c -o builder
 ```
+The engine is tested to be built correctly with clang.
+No other compilers has been tested yet.
+This is because I only use clang.

 And this will create the engine compiler.
 This is a C program that will compile the engine with specific settings.
 If you make
 ```
 builder --help